OpenStudio Measure Writer's Reference Guide

 Error (runner.registerError)

 Error messages are used when the measure issued a faulty instruction or otherwise cannot continue.
 Error messages stop the measure from running, and should inform the user of what caused the error condition.
-For example, if we assume that v1 is a fractional value:
+For example, if we assume that glass_type is a variable describing the type of glazing:

 if !glass_type